fbpx

 General

-We offer standard veterinary checkups for you animals as well as specialized surgical services to animal owners and other veterinary hospitals.
+We offer specialized surgical services to animal owners and other veterinary hospitals.
 Please see our full list of surgical services for pet owners as well as our list of surgical services for other veterinarians.

-Pet insurance is currently indemnity insurance, meaning, the owner pays the vet, and the insurance company reimburses the owner at a rate set by the policy.
-AOSSD will supply your insurance company with all needed records and documentation expediently to facilitate expedient reimbursement.
+Pet insurance is currently indemnity insurance, meaning, the pet owner pays the veterinarian, and the insurance company reimburses the pet owner at a rate set by the policy.
+AOSSD will supply your insurance company with all needed records and documentation expediently to facilitate fast reimbursement.
 Pet insurance must be established prior to any diagnosis of a problem, or it is unlikely to be covered.

 If you do not yet have pet insurance please read our blog article “Why You Should Have Pet Insurance” where we discuss the benefits of pet insurance for you and your furry friend.